NEUROFUSIONInc/fusion/frontend/public/posts/2021-12-13-inception.md

   - Adaobi Adibe
 ---

 > In 2021, my friend & I (Ore) did some analysis on my data and birth the initial version of Fusion.
 Here's a summary of what we learnt and what we envisioned Fusion to evolve to.
-Fusion has evolved a lot since then but the essence is still the same.
+My friend has moved on to biology research & Fusion has evolved a lot since then but the essence is still the same.
+Helping you understand yourself better :)

 <video class="fusion-video" width="100%" autoplay muted>
     <source src="/images/blog/fusion-demo-final.mp4" type="video/mp4">